Le Clos Saint Roch a Great Restaurant Discovery in Maussane

 You’ve run restaurants in Paris, the United States and Provence.
 How would you describe the differences?

-I would say that Paris and Washington D.C. are similar in that diners in those cities prefer more complicated dishes.
-They are formal cities and business often takes place over a meal.
-In California and Provence, which are more casual places, the emphasis is on simpler preparations that bring out the wonderful flavors of the ingredients.
+I would say that Paris and Washington, D.C., are similar in that diners in both cities prefer more complex dishes.
+They are formal cities, and business often takes place over a meal.
+In California and Provence, which are more casual places, the emphasis is on simpler preparations that bring out the wonderful flavours of the ingredients.

-In terms of the quality of those ingredients, the best are in Provence, without a doubt.
-California is an agricultural state but some of the food is grown on large farms where it is harder to maintain top quality.
-And the food available to me in Paris often came from foreign countries with lower standards than France.
+In terms of ingredient quality, the best are in Provence, without a doubt.
+California is an agricultural state, but some of the food is grown on large farms, where maintaining top quality is harder.
+And the food available to me in Paris often came from foreign countries with lower standards than those of France.

-By contrast, almost all of the food I use at Le Clos Saint Roch is grown locally on small farms, many of them organic, and I am able to select the ingredients myself.
-In Paris, if I wanted zucchinis, I had to order them and a crate arrived the next day.
+By contrast, almost all the food I use at Le Clos Saint Roch is grown locally on small farms, many of them organic, and I can select the ingredients myself.
+In Paris, if I wanted zucchinis, I had to order them, and a crate arrived the next day.
 Here, I just walk across the street and get what I need.

 With such high quality, why don’t you charge more?

-My goal is for each and every customer to have a memorable meal.
-Every day my cooking has to be great.
+My goal is for every customer to have a memorable meal.
+Every day, my cooking has to be great.

 Book Your Table